-Limit the amount of meetings: If you can have some control over your schedule I would really recommend limiting the amount of meetings you have each week to no more than 2 or 3.
-I used to stack my meetings so that if I was out and about, I would knock them all out in one day.
+- Work smarter, not harder: Most of us will find ourselves in various meetings throughout the week, so I always have a set agenda for those meetings.
+This keeps me organized and helps keep the meeting on task.
+Also, if you can have some control over your schedule, I would really recommend limiting the amount of meetings you have each week.
+I used to stack my meetings so I would knock them all out in one day.
 I have changed my thinking on that because days filled with meetings are draining and nothing else gets done.
 Now, I spread the 2-3 meetings out throughout the week and find I am much more productive.
-Most of my work can be done via e-mail and phone calls and it keeps everyone on task.
+Most of my work can be done via e-mail and phone calls/zoom and it keeps everyone on task.

 - Network: Whether it’s via emails, coffee dates, or small social gatherings, focus on building a friendship.
 If you are invited to a networking opportunity, be sure to attend.
 It’s the hardest part.
 Once you are there, you will find conversations and new opportunities to connect with people.
 It’s also a great way to break up your daily grind.

 - Dress for success: Even if you do not plan on seeing anyone that day, get up and get dressed!
 You will be more alert and productive if you get out of your pajamas.
 For a day that I am solely working from home, I will dress more comfortable and casual.
 This cardigan (size S), white tee (size M), leggings and sneakers look that I’m wearing above is a great WFH and errands look.
 Shop more cute work looks from dressy to casual below.

 How about you?
 Any advice for those of us who office from home?
 Please share. xoxo- Tanya

 Photo: Sarah Blaze Photography

 Tags: home office, loungewear, work fashion, working from home

 Thanks for the tips and reminders!
 A big one for me is dressing for the day…it’s the only way to feel and be productive!